Peru travel guide

 Rainy season

-The rainy season in Peru runs from November to May bringing heavy rain and snow in northern Peru, the Andes, including Cusco, and other parts of the country.
+The rainy season in Peru runs from November to May.
+There is heavy rain and snow in northern Peru, the Andes, including Cusco, and other parts of the country.

-Rockslides, mudslides and snow can cause disruption to walking routes, road and rail travel in mountain and jungle areas:
+Rockslides, mudslides and snow can disrupt walking routes, road and rail travel in mountain and jungle areas:

 • across the Cusco Region